 they want to be treated.
 Together, all Americans must cultivate moral

-fortitude, preach tolerance, and demonstrate the value of
+fortitude, preach tolerance, and demonstrate the value of respect for those

 different from ourselves.
 Our Nation’s